DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - **Incremental backup**: changes since the last incremental backup
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - once an incremental backup is complete, the archive bit on all duplicated files is reset, turned off, or set to 0
+            - Incremental backups provide the option that includes the smallest amount of data.
         - **Differential backup**: changes since the last full backup
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - unlike full and incremental backups, the differential backup process does not change the archive bit
         - the most important difference between incremental and differential backups is the time needed to restore data in the event of an emergency
+        - A differential backup would back up all data modified since the last full backup, which could be a substantial amount.
             - a combination of full and differential backups will require only two backups to be restored: the most recent full backup and the most recent differential backup
             - a combination of full backups with incremental backups will require restoration of the most recent full backups as well as all incremental backups performed since that full backup
             - differential backups don’t take as long to restore, but they take longer to create than incremental